 You are entitled to your entire account balance.
 Your options are:

-leave your account balance invested in PEPP;
+leave your account balance invested in PEPP.

 your account balance qualifies for a small pension payout.
-You may request a full payout by single payment (less income tax), or a transfer to a Registered Retirement Savings Plan (RRSP)
+You may request a full payout by single payment (less income tax), or a transfer to a Registered Retirement Savings Plan (RRSP).

-transfer the balance to a locked-in retirement account (LIRA) or locked in RRSP;
+transfer the balance to a locked-in retirement account (LIRA) or locked in RRSP.

-voluntary unlocked funds may be transferred to an RRSP or you may request a cash payout less income tax;
+voluntary unlocked funds may be transferred to an RRSP or you may request a cash payout less income tax.

 </P4>